Post Summary: Things to do in Japan

 Visit the Hiroshima Peace Memorial Museum

-There’s a Peace Memorial Museum that should definitely be at the top of your list of things to do in Hiroshima.
 Rather than play the blame game, the museum presents facts in harrowing detail, making sure you leave thinking, “Wow, this really should never, ever happen again.”
 (Though it did – in Nagasaki, three days later).
+The museum’s location, Peace Memorial Park, is a pretty chilled place to contemplate things after a trip around the hard-hitting exhibits.

 Go to the Atomic Bomb Dome

 Inextricably linked to the atomic bomb blast itself is the seriously must-see Atomic Bomb Dome, or Genbaku Dome.
 What is it?
-It’s the ruins of what was Hiroshima Prefectural Industrial Promotion Hall, a western-style building designed by Czech architect Jan Letzel and built in 1915.
+It’s the ruins of Hiroshima Prefectural Industrial Promotion Hall, a Western-style building designed by Czech architect Jan Letzel.
 It was used for art and educational exhibitions.
+Today, ravaged by the 1945 blast, it has been left as it was to serve as a reminder of the destruction – a slice of crumbling, post-apocalyptic potential in the middle of a city working hard to forge a peaceful future.

 See the Floating Torii of Itsukushima Shrine

 Another of the most famous landmarks of Hiroshima has got to be this icon – the floating torii at Itsukushima.
-An aspect of Japanese Shinto shrines are their tori – or gates – often painted vivid vermillion, signifying a sacred place.
+An aspect of Japanese Shinto shrines is their tori – or gates – often painted vivid vermillion, signifying a sacred place.
+What’s special about the one on the island of Itsukushima (or Miyajima, as it’s more commonly known), is that it is embedded just offshore, so it appears to be floating.

-At low tide (the least Instagrammed side of the torii) you can see all the five-yen coins that people have wedged into every crack they can find.
-Locals pick through shellfish in the wet sand too.
+The shrine itself is on a site first said to have been graced by a shrine in 593 AD, but the current design is 16th-century.
+Also on stilts, at high tide, it looks like a sea palace, which is pretty awesome.
+At low tide (the least Instagrammed side of the torii), you can see all the five-yen coins that people have wedged into every crack they can find.
+Locals pick through shellfish in the wet sand, too.
 It’s a pretty cool time of day to be there.

 Visit Hiroshima Castle